Cell Ranger5.0 (latest), printed on 01/31/2023

 You can use the zoom in/out and autoscale buttons on the control bar to zoom into regions of the chart in more detail, and drag the chart around with your mouse.

 This concludes the Loupe V(D)J Browser tutorial.
-We hope that you are comfortable enough now to use this tool on your own Chromium Single Cell 5′ V(D)J data.
-If you have matching 5′ Gene Expression data, the Loupe V(D)J and Cell Browsers are more powerful together.
+We hope that you are comfortable enough now to use this tool on your Chromium Single Cell 5′ V(D)J data.
+If you have matching 5′ Gene Expression data, the Loupe V(D)J Browser and Loupe Browser are more powerful together.
 See the integrated V(D)J and gene expression analysis tutorial.

 If you encounter difficulties or have general questions about the software, email [email protected] with your questions.